Skip to content

 In the snippet above, myThenMethod is a thenable object but not a promise.

-Passing Callbacks into Functions vs. Attaching Callbacks to a Promise Object – Which Is the Best Way to Implement Asynchronous Programming?
+Passing Callbacks into Functions vs. Attaching Callbacks to a Promise Object – Which Is the Best to Implement Asynchronous Programming?

 You can see in the previous examples that passing callbacks into functions is barely readable—especially if you have numerous callbacks.